vanduijn/coding-challenge/README.md

 ## Project Structure

 - `server/`: Contains the Currency Conversion API built with Node.js and Express.
-- `web/`: Contains the web client built with React.
+- `web/`: Contains the web client built with Lit.

 ## Setup Instructions